-Included in this category is the funding provided to the Town's seven village libraries and funding for a tourism promotion contract to enhance the town's economy.
-Each library has its own Board of Trustees and the Town exercises no control over their operations.
+Included in this category is the funding provided to the Town's seven village libraries and funding for a tourism promotion contract to enhance the Town's economy.
+Each library has its own Board of Trustees and the Town exercises no control over their daily operations.
 The Town is a major source of funding for the village libraries.
 The tourism grant is funded from the local portion of the Hotel/Motel tax collected by the Town.
-The FY16 proposed budget includes a tourism grant amount that represents approximately 7.5% of the total estimated rooms tax to be collected by the Town using a 4% rooms tax rate.
-The grant to the libraries is increasing 2.5% and the payment to the Lombard Trust is increasing 2.5% to \$51,924.
+The FY18 proposed budget includes a tourism grant amount that represents approximately 7% of the total estimated rooms tax to be collected by the Town using a 4% rooms tax rate.
+The grant to the libraries is increasing 3% and the payment to the Lombard Trust remains level at \$52,000.